Available Downloads

 Ludo Visser has sent me instructions for building Virtual AGC on a clean installation of MacOS 12.0.1 (Monterey).
 Virtual AGC itself required no changes.
 He does mention that he didn't try it out with a joystick, but other than that indicates that Virtual AGC does work "out of the box" after he builds it.

-So here are his instructions, verbatim:
+Here are Ludo's instructions, verbatim:

 1. Install Xcode command line tools